Skip to Content

 Zytiga 250 Mg 120 Count Tablets – WAC & AWP Correlation to Payer Paid Amounts

-During the four-year period for which MHDO prescription claims were reviewed (2019-2022):
+During the five-year period for which MHDO prescription claims were reviewed (2019-2023):

-• The average AWP for generic products decreased at a much lower rate of decrease from $11,291.37 to $10,774.73.
+• While the average AWP for these generic products also decreased from $11,291.37 to $10,815.19, even with the decreases the average AWP on average is 1,006.49% higher than the average WAC.
 This reduction was only attributed to new entrants to the market; no manufacturers applied price decreases for AWP.

-• The average amount paid by payers for brand Zytiga before rebates was $10,652.32 and was closely correlated to the brand WAC amount during the four-year period which was $10,887.02.
-The average amount paid per claim as a percentage of WAC was 98.06%.
+• The average amount paid by payers for brand Zytiga (before rebates) was $10,697.88 and was closely correlated to the brand WAC amount during the five-year period which was $10,887.02.
+The average amount paid per claim as a percentage of WAC was 98.40%.

 A visual correlation of average claim paid amounts to WAC and AWP values for brand and generic products is provided in the chart below.